pkmn/engine/src/lib/gen2/README.md

 - Tri Attack should be able to status Normal-type
 - Struggle recoil into Substitute only 1 HP
 - Substitute "activates" even though doesnt take damage for jump crash damage
+- Pokémon specific items after Transform
+- OHKO moves that miss should be Counterable